Sophiewilliamson2/solar-system-assignment/MANUAL_TEST_PLAN.md

 5) List all planet in this program
 6) Ask a free-text question about a planet (eg. 'How massive is Jupiter?' or 'Tell me everything about Mars')
 7) Quit the program

-- The test plan is to
+The test plan is to
 - verify class behaviours
 - Data correctness
 - Menu flows
-- Input validation.
+- Input validation
+- Free text questions and answers

 Test Environment
-- Python (version 3)
+- Python (version 3.x)
 - Command to be run from terminal python3 planets_oop.py
 - Files required:
 - planets_oop.py
 - planets.json (this MUST be stored in the same folder as planets_oop.py)

 Assumptions
-- planets.json has objects with keys: name, mass_kg, distance_au, moons (list)
+- Each JSON row listed has: name, mass_kg, distance_au, moons (list)

 Test Cases (TC)

 TC-1 Start
 1. Start program
 Steps: Run python planets_oop.py
 Expected result: Welcome message and menu options 1–7 displayed.
+No traceback

 2. Invalid menu choice
 Steps: Enter X or 9